Superalgos/Superalgos/README.md

 You will need the latest versions of Node JS and Git installed.
 You will also need a web browser to access the interface.
 Google Chrome is recommended because it is the most tested browser being used by the development team and power users.

+> :white_check_mark: **ENVIRONMENT-SPECIFIC NOTES**: Additional notes about installing prerequisites on specific environments and edge cases can be found in the [Prerequisites Notes](#small_orange_diamond-prerequisites-notes) section in the Appendix.

-Follow the installation wizards to install the latest NodeJS and Git.
+For Windows installations, follow below installation wizards to install the latest NodeJS and Git.
 Make sure to follow all the default and recommended settings while installing Git.
 If desired also install Chrome.

 - [Node.js download page](https://nodejs.org/en/download/)

 - [Git download page](https://git-scm.com/downloads)

 - [Google Chrome download page](https://www.google.com/chrome/)

-> :white_check_mark: **ENVIRONMENT-SPECIFIC NOTES**: Additional notes about installing prerequisites on specific environments and edge cases can be found in the [Prerequisites Notes](#small_orange_diamond-prerequisites-notes) section in the Appendix.

 > :white_check_mark: **TENSORFLOW NOTE**: If you wish to test the (partial and incomplete) TensorFlow integration, you will also need Python 3.